 The most affordable option that doesn’t even require you to change out of your pajamas on Christmas Day?
 Make your own Christmas brunch!
 (If you’re not feeling up to cooking the whole meal, you can order all sorts of dishes from Cold Storage to be picked up on or before Christmas.)

 Have you noticed a recurring theme throughout this post?
 Singapore’s Christmas Wonderland is your one-stop shop for Christmas markets, carnival rides, Santa visits, faux snow storms, caroling, ice skating, and extraordinary holiday light displays.
 Nowhere in Singapore is the holiday spirit more palpable than Christmas Wonderland.
 It truly has it all.
-Located at Gardens by the Bay, Christmas Wonderland runs from 1 to 26 December.
+Located at Gardens by the Bay, Christmas Wonderland runs from 29 November to 26 December 2019.

 While there is an entrance fee to get in, it is well worth the money since many of Christmas Wonderland’s best attractions are free.
-Santa’s Grotto, the Festive Market and Luminarie light sculptures, Christmas carol concerts at the Cassa Armonica, Blizzard Time snow storms at the Spalliera, and the special Christmas edition of the Garden Rhapsody show are all included in the price of your ticket.
+Santa’s Workshop, the Festive Market and Luminarie light sculptures, Christmas carol concerts and musical performances at the Cassa Armonica, Blizzard Time snow storms at the Spalliera, and the special Christmas edition of the Garden Rhapsody show are all included in the price of your ticket.

 The Christmas Train, carnival rides and games, and tickets into the Meadow Theatre carry separate fees.
 Tickets are sold online and at the gates, but you’ll save a little cash if you purchase in advance.
 Tickets also increase in price the closer to Christmas, so keep that in mind.
 If you only have time to do one thing in Singapore at Christmas, this should be it!
 Happy holidays, everybody!